beekewardin/themisinformationgame.github.io/link/ExampleGame.md

 sitemap: false
 ---

-# Example Game
+# Example Games
 {:#intro .no_toc}

-The example game may be used to help to understand the basic functionality and purpose of The Misinformation Game.
-The study configuration spreadsheet that was used to create the example game can be found [here](/link/ExampleStudy).
+These example games may be used to help to understand the basic functionality and purpose of The Misinformation Game.
+The study configuration spreadsheets that were used to create the example games can be found [here](/link/ExampleStudy).

 <p class="info">
     If the game doesn't load correctly for you, then that may be caused due